TouiNishikawa/pathological_criteria_based_DL/README.md

 # [Pathological criteria based deeplearning for rare and difficult cases](),

-We run programs on the enviroment; keras 2.43, tensorflow 2.30.
+enviroment; keras 2.43, tensorflow 2.30.

 ## 1. Data preparation
 ### Set the datas
-- Datasets can be got from [this download link]() .
+- Please git clone this repository and set the dataset like this.
-- Please git clone this repository and set the downloaded file like this
+  (Dataset　is abailable from the corresponding author on reasonable request.)

     - annotation/  <--------------- set the csv files
     - code/